 The favorite part of my job is teaching, whether as a mentor, academic advisor, or course instructor.
 I particularly enjoy the constant flow of students in and out of my office as they stop by for advice on a range of issues, both academic and personal.
 Consistent with this, I am eager to participate in activities that afford me the opportunity for extensive interactions with students (such as maintaining a team of research assistants to work in my lab, or mentoring a group supported by the Posse Foundation).
-In addition, I volunteer for committees that are most related to their needs (including the Committee on Residential Life, and the Student Enrollment and Retention Committee).
-In the past year, I was involved in organizing a new support group for students and other members of the campus community who are dealing with serious, chronic medical conditions.
+In addition, I volunteer for committees that are most related to their needs (including the Campus Affairs Council, the Committee on Residential Life, and the Student Enrollment and Retention Committee).
 While helping students, I try to demonstrate how they can make their own contributions to the campus community and beyond.
 For example, I frequently ask students in my classes to apply what they have learned in ways that might benefit society (such as proposing a way to overcome climate change in BIOL 150, designing a genetically engineered organism to feed a large population in BIOL 201, or developing a new contraceptive in BIOL 324).
-Recently, I even incorporated a “service learning” project that is designed to improve maternal health in our impoverished county (as part of BIOL 324).
+I also incorporate “service learning” projects into my upper level courses, and I recruit students to serve as mentors in local events (such as the annual Science Fair at The Works, for which I serve as a Judge, and the “Science, It’s Elementary!” program at Granville Elementary School, for which I serve as Chair).
 I hope that my efforts, besides serving to inspire and educate, also fosters unlimited compassion for others, in keeping with the mission of Denison.

 Transcription is regulated by non-coding sequences known as cis-regulatory elements that are usually located upstream of the protein-coding sequence, but may be located downstream of the protein-coding sequence or even within an intron.
 Proteins known as transcription factors interact with these cis-regulatory elements to specify the level, timing, and spatial expression of genes.
 Changes in the sequence of cis-regulatory elements, or the activity of transcription factors that interact with them, can have functional consequences during development.
 In fact, such changes are hypothesized to be the primary basis for differences in the anatomy, physiology, and behavior of organisms (including disease susceptibility in humans).